galuhalifani/fdn-challenge/README.md

     1. Best to view using browser window size of 100% (zoom browser window to 100%)
     2. Currently not mobile responsive
+    3. Components are taken from sample website with image slicing method
+    4. Website is static, no clicks or linking out to other pages